Stonewall (charity): Chief Executives

+Stonewall has been led by a series of chief executives since its founding.
+Tim Barnett was the organisation's first chief executive from 1989 to 1992, followed by Angela Mason from 1992 to 2002.
+Ben Summerskill held the role from 2003 to 2014, and was succeeded by Ruth Hunt, from 2014 to 2019.
+Nancy Kelley was chief executive from 2020 to 2023, followed by Ben Whur, from October 2023 to September 2024.
+Simon Blake assumed the position in September 2024.
+Blake had previously been chief executive of Mental Health First Aid England and had been involved with Stonewall as a trustee.
+Blake's leadership has taken place during a period in which Stonewall's role in workplace inclusion programmes and public policy has been the subject of public debate.

-From 2022 to October 2023, the chair of the board of trustees was Iain Anderson.
-Anderson said: "My priority is fighting for trans people & securing a trans equality strategy that will support the trans community."
+Governance of the organisation is overseen by a board of trustees.
+From 2022 to October 2023, the chair of the board was Iain Anderson.

-In October 2023, Catherine Dixon became chair of the trustees.
+In October 2023, Catherine Dixon succeeded Anderson as chair of the trustees.

 Transgender issues

 Award nomination protests

 In 2008, transgender rights activists picketed the Stonewall Awards in protest of the nomination of The Guardian contributor Julie Bindel for Journalist of the Year, who had written a piece in 2004 entitled "Gender Benders Beware" asserting that sex reassignment surgery was "unnecessary mutilation".
 Sue Perkins, winner of Entertainer of the Year, said she supported the decision to picket the event and that she was "incredibly upset that anyone has been offended".
 Comedian Amy Lame, nominee for Entertainer of the Year, considered the protest "insulting to Stonewall", which had "achieved so much for so many people – gay, lesbian, bisexual, transgender", saying "all of those people have been included in laws they helped to change."

 In 2010, The Sun journalist Bill Leckie was nominated for the same award for his column on gay rugby player Gareth Thomas, in spite of being criticised in a Stonewall Scotland report in 2007 for his comments regarding a drag queen bingo night.
 Several trans rights campaigners made a direct comparison between the Leckie and Bindel nominations.
 A similar demonstration was planned for the awards ceremony, but was cancelled after Stonewall withdrew the nomination.
 Writing in The Guardian, Natacha Kennedy argued Stonewall was "holding back transgender equality", highlighting the nomination and claiming that trans people are unable to join the organisation despite having been "central to the 1969 Stonewall riots", as well as criticising the use of the pejorative term "tranny" in Stonewall's anti-homophobia film Fit, aimed at secondary schools.